psclklnk/spdl/README.md

 pip install -r requirements.txt
 ```

 This will install all packages required to run the point mass experiments.
-If you furthermore want to run the ball catching experiment, you need to also run
+If you furthermore want to run the ball catching experiment, you need to also execute
 ```
 pip install -r requirements_ext.txt
 ```
-in order to install a wrapper for the MuJoCo simulation library.
+This will install a wrapper for the MuJoCo simulation library.
 For this to work, you need to have set up MuJoCo according to [this guide](https://github.com/openai/mujoco-py).

-There exist two convenience scripts for running the experiments **run_experiments.sh** and **run_all_experiments.sh**.
-The first script runs only the point mass experiments, while the latter also runs the ball catching experiment.
-Both scripts take on argument which corressponds to the seed with which the experiments will be run.
+There exist two convenience scripts for running the experiments: **run_experiments.sh** and **run_all_experiments.sh**.
+The first script runs only the point mass experiments, while the latter in addition runs the ball catching experiment.
+Both scripts take one argument that specifies the seed with which the experiments will be run.
 So in order to run all experiments with seed 1, you need to execute
 ```bash
 ./run_all_experiments.sh 1
 ```